heliomarpm/eslint-config/README.md

 # If you are using TypeScript, also run the following:
 yarn add --dev @typescript-eslint/eslint-plugin @typescript-eslint/parser

+# If you are using Prettier, also run the following:
+yarn add --dev eslint-config-prettier
 ```

 2. Create a `.eslintrc.yml` file with the following content in your project root: